 Provocation as a defense against strict liability in Florida

 Section 767.04, Florida Statutes states that: “No owner of any dog shall be liable for any damages to any person… when such person shall… carelessly provoke… the dog inflicting such damage…” Thus, the questions before the jury were straightforward: did the plaintiff’s actions provoke Dakota to jump on her and were the actions of the plaintiff careless?

 Expert opinion was given a trial about given pertaining to an animal behavior definition of provocation.
-Three questions were critical to determine whether provocation occurred: (a) Did the plaintiff direct a behavior(s) to the dog? (b) If so, did the dog react immediately? (c) Did this cause the dog’s behavior to change?
+Three questions were critical to determining whether provocation occurred: (a) Did the plaintiff direct a behavior(s) to the dog? (b) If so, did the dog react immediately? (c) Did this cause the dog’s behavior to change?

 All three criteria were met.
 Namely, unquestionably the plaintiff’s actions were directed to Dakota, Dakota immediately reacted by approaching the plaintiff and jumping on her, and Dakota’s behavior changed from one of exploring and sniffing the ground to that of approaching the plaintiff and jumping on her in an attempt to further solicit social interaction from the plaintiff.
 Had the plaintiff not engaged in extending a “social invitation” to Dakota, the incident would have never happened.